fredericharnois/stable-budgets-adwords-script/README.md

 This insures that inactive campaigns don't suddenly start running again.

+You'll also want to schedule the script to run hourly.

 ## Limitations

 - Adwords scripts can only run once an hour.